dippy2214/dippy2214/README.md

 - Experience working with bluetooth programming through the windows API

 ## 📚 Projects
 [Click here](https://dippy2214.github.io/JoshuaLowe/) to see my portfolio, where I showcase my projects.
-To see an organised view of my projects on github [click here](https://github.com/dippy2214/Portfolio-Guide)
+[Click here](https://github.com/dippy2214/Portfolio-Guide) to see an organised view of my projects on github.

 ## 🛠 Tools and skillsets
 - Languages: C++, C#